gammasoft71/xtd/docs/preprocessor_symbols.md

 | `__XTD_TUNIT_INCLUDE_PATH__`     | The xtd::tunit inlude folder       | ${XTD_TUNIT_INSTALL_PATH}/include"               |
 | `__XTD_TUNIT_LIB_PATH__`         | The xtd::tunit libraries folder    | ${XTD_TUNIT_INSTALL_PATH}/lib"                   |

 If you are not using CMake to generate your project, you must define them.
-See the [xtd.cmake overview](xtd_cmake_overview.md) section for more information.
+See the [xtd.cmake overview](cmake_overview.md) section for more information.

 ### Examples

-The following code shows how to detect the xtd folder with the preprocessor symbols:
+The following code shows how to detect the xtd folder with the folder symbols:

 ```c++
 #include <xtd/xtd.core>